jayllo-c/tp/docs/DeveloperGuide.md

 ##### Parsing User Input

 The `DeleteCommandParser` class is responsible for parsing user input to extract the index of the person to be deleted.
-It uses the `ArgumentTokenizer` to tokenize the input string, extracting the index of the person to be deleted and ensures that the index is valid.
+It uses the `ArgumentTokenizer` to tokenize the input string, extracting the index of the person to be deleted and ensuring that the index is valid.

 ##### Executing the Command